Emergence of Gravitational Potential and Time Dilation from Non-interacting Systems Coupled to a Global Quantum Clock: Relational Time, Quantum Clocks, and the Page-Wootters Formalism

-where $\hat{U}(t) = e^{-i\ham_{S}t}$ is the time evolution operator acting on an initial state $\ket{\psi(0)}$ of the system.
-Time evolution is hence implemented in the Page-Wootters construction via entanglement between the time Hilbert space and the system Hilbert space. \begin{itemize}[leftmargin=*] \item[] \textbf{ {Proper Time as an Internal Degree of Freedom}} \end{itemize} In the following we will think of the degree of freedom in $\hs_t$ as representing \textit{coordinate time.} In other words, we take it to represent a very simplified version of the spacetime degrees of freedom that appear e.g.\ in the Wheeler-DeWitt equation.
-But the proper time experienced by the system $\hs_S$ is, in general, different than the coordinate time, and will be governed by the behavior of clocks carried by that system.
-To this end, we associate the system to have internal structure which serves as a \say{clock} to measure its proper time (imagine the system carrying a clock with it)\cite{Smith:2019imm}.
-Since we are focused on temporal effects in this essay, we will only consider such internal proper clocks, and we neglect spatial motion of their center of mass.
+While the coordinate time represents a global foliation of spacetime and the choice of observer's coordinates, the \emph{proper time} experienced by a physics system $\hs_S$ is, in general, different than the coordinate time, and will be governed by the behavior of clocks carried by that system.
+To this end, we associate the system to have internal structure which serves as a clock to measure its proper time (imagine the system carrying a clock with it)\cite{Smith:2019imm}.
+Since we are focused on temporal effects in this work, we will only consider such internal proper clocks, and we neglect spatial motion of their center of mass.
 On the system Hilbert space $\hs_S$, we can associate a proper time observable $\hat{\tau}_{S}$ and its corresponding conjugate $\hat{\pi}_{S}$ which satisfies Heisenberg canonical commutation relation, $\lcb \hat{\tau}_{S} , \hat{\pi}_{S} \rcb = i$.
-The Hamiltonian of the system then consists of its rest mass $(m)$ energy, and a term $\hat{H}^{\rm{clock}}_{S}$ which drives evolution of the internal proper time observable,
+The Hamiltonian of the system then consists of its rest mass $(m)$ energy, and a term $\hat{H}^{\rm{clock}}_{S}$ which drives evolution of the internal proper time observable (we work with units of $c = 1$),